gochaos-app/isaac/README.md

 # Isaac

-Isaac is a basic CLI with AI integrated.
+Isaac the smart CLI with AWS Bedrock integrated.

 https://github.com/gochaos-app/isaac/assets/47430149/fd934c52-ef6b-453b-8bab-0572c8613b4e

 ## Introduction
-Isaac has two modes, chat and prompt mode.
+A smart CLI that has AWS Bedrock and AWS Textract integrated.
+It can perform several functions that gives power to terminal users.

 ```
 NAME: